GrandpaBond/pxt-heading/README.md

 A rather simpler method is just to use a compass!
 The problem is that the built-in microbit compass expects to operate when it is horizontal, yet most robot buggies mount it vertically.
-It also asks to be calibrated by tilting in every possible direction, an fairly awkward operation with a buggy.
+It also asks to be calibrated by tilting in every possible direction, sometimes a rather awkward operation with a buggy...

-This pxt-heading extension is designed to meet the need for an orientation-independent compass, based just on the magnetometer readings.
-It, too, needs to first calibrate the magnetometer (to discover how it sees its magnetic environment), but that is achieved simply by spinning the buggy on the spot for a couple of rotations, and then teaching it where North is.
+This pxt-heading extension is designed to meet the need for a location-independent and orientation-independent compass, based solely on the magnetometer readings.
+It still first needs to calibrate the magnetometer (to discover how it sees its magnetic environment), but that is achieved simply by spinning the buggy on the spot for a couple of rotations, and then teaching it where North is.

+(Some systems use the accelerometer to tell which way is "up", but this can only be trusted if the buggy is guaranteed to be completely at rest.)

 ## Earth's Magnetic Field
-A simplified view is that the earth's magnetic field points towards the North magnetic pole (situated incidentally in northern Canada!)
+A simplified view is that the earth's magnetic field points from the South magnetic pole towards the North magnetic pole (situated incidentally in northern Canada!)
 In the southern hemisphere it points up out of the ground, and for the northern hemisphere it points down into the ground; near the equator it points roughly horizontally.

-So, when viewed from the perspective of our spinning buggy's magnetometer, the magnetic field-vector sweeps out a cone: sharply pointed in polar regions, and opened-out flat when near the equator.
+So, when viewed from the perspective of our spinning buggy's magnetometer, the magnetic field-vector always sweeps out a cone: sharply pointed in polar regions, and opened-out almost flat when near the equator.

 ## Magnetometer
-Although the magnetometer provides three readings (X,Y & Z), we really only need to use two to get our heading angle.
-The challenge is to choose the best two for the job!
+Although the magnetometer provides three readings (X,Y & Z), we really only need to use two of them to get our heading angle; the challenge is to choose the best two for the job!

-Depending on the specific mounting orientation of the microbit in the buggy, there are a few special places and cases, where the field-vector cone is aligned with one of the three magnetometer axes, so as the magnetic field vector apparently sweeps around its conical path, it traces out a neat circle on the plane of the other two axes.
-Their readings can then be easily interpreted to give us the heading angle.
+Depending on where you are, and the specific mounting orientation of the microbit in the buggy, there are a few special places and cases, where the axis of the field-vector cone will be aligned with one of the three magnetometer axes, so as it (apparently) sweeps around its conical path, it traces out a neat circle onto the plane of the remaining two axes.
+Their readings can then be easily interpreted to accurately give us the heading angle.

-However, in most places and cases this cone is tilted at an angle, and traces out an ellipse on each of the three orthogonal planes defined by pairs of axes (XY,YZ & ZX).
-The three ellipses will in general be offset from the origin and show different eccentricities.
-We will get the best heading discrimination by choosing the plane with the least eccentric (i.e most nearly circular) ellipse.
+However, in the fully general situation, this cone is tilted at an angle, and traces out an ellipse on each of the three orthogonal planes defined by pairs of axes (XY,YZ & ZX).
+The three ellipses will in general show different eccentricities and (typically) be offset from the origin.

+We will get the best heading discrimination by choosing the projection plane with the least eccentric (i.e most nearly circular) ellipse.

+Having selected these best two axes, we'll need to transform each new reading from around the ellipse back onto a true circle.
+This can require up to three steps:
+(a) first we will generally need to shift it, effectively moving the ellipse's centre to the origin; (b) if we are unlucky and the ellipse is tilted, we may then have to rotate it to lie squarely over the axes;
-Having selected the best two axes, we'll need to transform readings from around the ellipse back onto a true circle that is centred on the origin, giving us a relative angle that can (eventually) be offset by a fixed bias to return the true heading with repect to North.
+(c) finally we need to scale one value, stretching the ellipse into a perfect circle.
+The final position gives us a relative angle that can (eventually) be offset by a fixed bias to return the true heading with repect to North.

 ## Field Distortions
 So much for the theory!
 In the real world there are several factors which conspire to distort the actual field as measured by the magnetometer.
-1) Fixed magnets on the buggy
+1) Fixed magnets on the buggy will add (or subtract) a fixed bias from each reading
-2) Electro-magnetic field due to flowing currents
+2) Electro-magnetic field due to flowing currents (especially to the buggy's motors).
-3) Environmental magnetic anomalies
+3) Environmental magnetic anomalies, due to nearby magnets or electrical machinery We can only really accounted for the first of these; other factors will llimit the accuracy and repeatability of reported headings.

 ## Calibration
 The first task is to determine which two of the three axes to use.
 Then we'll need to compensate for field-distortions